metaborg/spoofax-pie/docs/guide/eclipse_lwb/troubleshooting.md

 Browse through the errors from Spoofax plugins to see if it can help you troubleshoot the problem.

 If nothing relevant is in the error log, try to consult the <span class="guilabel">Console</span> view.
-If this view is not open, open it by choosing <span class="guilabel">Window ‣ Show view ‣ Other...‣ search for Console, choose Console and open it</span> from the main menu.
+If this view is not open, open it by choosing <span class="guilabel">Window ‣ Show view ‣ Other... ‣ search for Console ‣ choose Console and open it</span> from the main menu.

 ![Spoofax console select screenshot](../../assets/spoofax_console_select.png){ align=right width=250 }
 If the console view does not say `Spoofax` in the top-left corner, ensure the `Spoofax` console is open by pressing the small downward error on the blue monitor icon and selecting `Spoofax console` (see screenshot).